JimzyLui/DevLeague-Modules/_DevelopmentEnvironment/README.md

 to manage windows, workspaces, launching applications, and more, all with keyboard commands.

-It is recommended that you use i3wm after getting somewhat comfortable with VIM since the window movement hotkeys in i3wm are inspired by VIM's movement hotkeys:
+It is recommended that you use i3wm after getting somewhat comfortable with executing hotkeys and maybe even after using VIM since the window movement hotkeys in i3wm are inspired by VIM's movement hotkeys:

 1. <kbd>H</kbd> for left
 2. <kbd>J</kbd> for down